JohnEarnest/Octo/Readme.md

 	 7 8 9 E     a s d f
 	 A 0 B F     z x c v

-To learn more about Chip8 programming techniques, have a look at the [documentation](https://github.com/JohnEarnest/Octo/tree/gh-pages/docs) section.
-The manual for Octo assembly language can be found [here](https://github.com/JohnEarnest/Octo/tree/gh-pages/docs/Manual.md).
+To learn more about Chip8 programming techniques, have a look at the [documentation](https://github.com/JohnEarnest/Octo/tree/gh-pages/docs) section as well as [the manual](https://github.com/JohnEarnest/Octo/tree/gh-pages/docs/Manual.md) for Octo assembly language.
+Octo fully supports SuperChip extended instructions as well as a set of original extended instructions called [XO-Chip](https://github.com/JohnEarnest/Octo/tree/gh-pages/docs/XO-ChipSpecification.md).

 The Octo assembler can also be used as a command-line tool via a [Node.js](http://nodejs.org) fontend: